Vade-20/Small_Python_Project/Flooder/README.md

 To play the game, execute the Python script containing the game code.
 The game will run in the terminal, and you can interact with it using the provided controls.

-Enjoy playing the Color Fill game and have fun strategizing to fill the board with a single color/shape!